tom-walter/Ethical-Hacking-Course-Udemy/07 DNS Spoofer.md

         queue.run()							  # run modifications
     ```
     * this allows us to bind to the netfilter queue from the ip-table rules
-    * the packets are not in a raw format (machine-readable)
+    * the packets are now in a raw format (machine-readable)

 Converting NFQ Packets to Scapy Format
 * to make the information human-readable, we need to convert them to scapy format